scala/scala-lang/blog/_posts/2017-02-20-introducing-scastie.md

 # Talk to us!

-Thougts or opinions about Scastie?
+Thoughts or opinions about Scastie?
 Join us over on [Scala Contributors](https://contributors.scala-lang.org) to contribute to the discussion.